📒

 On December 4, maximum throughput time for a slow-track patient was 346 minutes (5 hr 46 min), and that for a fast-track patient was 248 minutes (4 hr 8 min).

-The figure below uses the "journey" of one slow-track patient, ID 14-34098, on Dec 4, to illustrate the high proportion of wait time when compared with value-added time.
+The figure below uses the "journey" of a slow-track patient on Dec 4, to illustrate the high proportion of wait time when compared with value-added time.
 Value-added time is the time when hospital staff performed activities directly related to diagnosis or treatment.

-Since throughput time varies significantly across the day, we analyzed patient load for all 1,123 OPD visits from Dec 1 to 6.
+When we analyze patient registration of all 1,123 OPD visits from Dec 1 to 6, the variation in throughput time through the day is evident.
 75% of all patients are registered by 11 am—the first 2 hours of OPD operation.
 The balance 25% patients are spread across the remaining 5 hours (11 am to 4 pm).
-Thus, patient load is skewed, which causes strain on service delivery.
+This skewed load places strain on service delivery.

 To better understand OPD workflow, individual workstations were observed on Dec 3 and 5.
 Based on these observations, we calculated the time taken by each workstation counter to serve a patient.
 The data is reported in seconds.